Education in Finland: Tertiary education

 Graduates from universities and universities of applied sciences are able to continue their studies by applying to master's degree programmes in universities or universities of applied sciences.
-After bachelor's degree graduates have completed three years' work experience in their field, they are qualified to apply for master's degree programmes in universities of applied sciences which are work- and research-oriented.
+After bachelor's degree graduates have completed two years' work experience in their field, they are qualified to apply for master's degree programmes in universities of applied sciences which are work- and research-oriented.
 Lower university degree graduates are also qualified to apply, but with additional studies.
 The master's degree programme in universities of applied sciences takes two years and can be undertaken in conjunction with regular work.
 After the master's degree, the remaining degrees (Licentiate and Doctor) are available only in universities.
 All master's degrees qualify their recipients for graduate studies at doctoral level.

 The equivalence discussed above is only relevant when applying for public sector jobs.

 In universities, membership in the students' union is compulsory.
 Students' unions in universities of applied sciences are similarly recognized in the legislation, but membership is voluntary and does not include special university student health care (which is organised and partly financed by the students' unions).
 Finnish students are entitled to a student benefit, which may be revoked if there is a persistent lack of progress in the studies.